Connections-Business-Directory/Connections/README.md

 * BUG: Incorrectly applying the link type options filter to the date type option.
 * DEV: Fix typos in inline code comments.
 * DEV: Update dist files.

-= 8.44.1 06/12/2019 =
-* BUG: Prevent PHP notice from being shown in some cases.

-= 8.44 06/11/2019 =
-* NEW: Introduce the `cn_frontend_enqueue_styles` action.
-* TWEAK: Clear cached response after plugin update check to ensure when an addon plugin is updated it will not continue to display as an updated is available.
-* TWEAK: Pass the require attribute to the checkbox field type.
-* TWEAK: Add required attribute to the select field.
-* TWEAK: Move class prefixing to occur before adding the required class.
-* TWEAK: Add error styles to then entry form checkboxes.
-* TWEAK: Bump max WP version in dependency checker.
-* TWEAK: Use webpack to bundle admin CSS.
-* TWEAK: Break out the brandicon and fonticon picker CSS into their own files and import them into the admin CSS file.
-* TWEAK: Remove the brandicon CSS from the frontend CSS file and and import the brandicon CSS file instead.
-* DEV: Continue laying the foundation for the font icon picker support for the social network settings.
-* DEV: Update dist files.

-= 8.43 05/17/2019 =
-* TWEAK: Do not save previous entry query results in an array.
-Doing this made doing REST changes have odd results.
-* BUG: Check for `WP_Error` before calling `cnCountry::getDivisions()` to prevent a potential fatal PHP error.
-* BUG: Ensure the permalink option for an entry image is converted to a bool.
-* BUG: When loading Gmagick, properly set the default image quality.
-* BUG: Additional checks to prevent PHP notices when using the default geocoder.
-* OTHER: Readme tags tweaks to stay within proposed plugin guidelines.
-* DEV: Remove unused code.

 [Complete Changelog can be found here.](http://connections-pro.com/changelog/)